CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ## Environment
 The examples below include cURL commands, but may be followed using any tool that can make HTTP GET requests with headers, such as [Postman](https://getpostman.com).

+> Note: DPC sandbox environments do not have any test data loaded.
+> Users will need to provide their own FHIR resources in order to use the Sandbox.
+Details on finding sample data is given in a later [section](#sample-data).
+>

 ### Examples

 Examples are shown as requests to the DPC sandbox environment.
+Any resource Identifiers that are show are merely examples and cannot be used as actual requests to the DPC sandbox.

 Be sure to include the CMS generated Access token in the requests, as documented in the [Authorization](#authentication-and-authorization) section.

 ## DPC Metadata